python-microscopy/python-microscopy/docs/ModifyingPYMEAcquire.rst

 This can be a little involved

 - Subclass `PYME.Acquire.Hardware.Camera.Camera` and implement the methods for your camera.
+It will probably be hepful to refer the drivers of other similar cameras when doing this.
+Note that for most sCMOS cameras it is the drivers responsibility to handle circular buffers and the like.
+The Zyla code might be a good place to go for inspiration here.

-- In the same file as your new camera, also add a class which inherits from both PYME.Acquire.Hardware.Camera.MultiviewMixIn and your new class (see other camera classes for examples).
+- [optional] In the same file as your new camera, also add a class which inherits from both PYME.Acquire.Hardware.Camera.MultiviewMixIn.

 - change your `init_XXX.py` script to initialize your new camera class instead of the fake camera.
-Make sure to both assign to `scope.cam` and add to `scope.cameras`.
-[NOTE: this is a horrible way of initializing things, and should probably be replaced by a `scope.add_camera(...)` function call or similar at some point in the future].
+Register the camera with the microscope using `scope.register_camera()`.

 Making a driver for a stage / piezo
 ===================================